jhu-information-security-institute/NwSec/applications/emailsvr/README.md

 ## Server (on UbuntuServerx86-64-target VM)
 The VM is using Ubuntu Server OS, version 24.04.
 It is designed to run within a Docker container in our [UbuntuServerx86-64-target VM](https://github.com/jhu-information-security-institute/NwSec/blob/main/config/UbuntuServerX86-64/targetVm-README.md).

-## Server (on RPI4B)
-The RPI4B is using Ubuntu Server OS, version 18.04.

 ## Client
 The client that communicates with the email server is any remote SMTP server or IMAP/POP3 client.
 One can also directly interface by manually applying direct SMTP commands using telnet over the port for SMTP (usually 25, or 5025 for our container below).
 E.g., see the command/response sequence below for port 25 (note: commands have no indentation and  responses are indented).
 <pre><code>